DTrejo/dtrejo.github.io/how-do-you-transition-from-rails-lead-engineer-to-growth-engineer.md

 > "I've recently come across the "growth" hacker" designation and am wondering how to make the transition to work in this capacity at a startup?"

-I just did this transition, from engineer/consultant to growth engineer at Credit Karma.
+I just did this transition, from engineer/consultant to growth engineer at a large tech company.
 What worked for me was focusing specifically on interviewing for growth engineering positions.
 I also focused heavily on my personal criteria for a company with big opportunity: profitable; >50 engineers; ideally B2B; some amount of React and Node; based in San Francisco.

 The easiest way to find a company like this is to ask all your friends.
 Alternatively,